AdobeDocs/campaign-classic.en/help/production/using/database-cleanup-workflow.md

 ### Cleanup of visitors {#cleanup-of-visitors}

 This task deletes obsolete records from the visitor table using mass-deletion.
-Obsolete records are those for which the last modification is earlier than the conservation period defined in the deployment wizard (refer to [Deployment wizard](#deployment-wizard)).
+Obsolete records are those for which the last modification is earlier than the conservation period defined in the deployment assistant (refer to [Deployment assistant](#deployment-assistant)).
 The following query is used:

 ```sql
 DELETE FROM NmsVisitor WHERE iVisitorId IN (SELECT iVisitorId FROM NmsVisitor WHERE iRecipientId = 0 AND tsLastModified < AddDays(GetDate(), -30) AND iOrigin = 0 LIMIT 20000)